-Thrive Architect offers you a visual page builder and lead generation in one package.
-Instead of just offering you the tools to create a website, Thrive Architect ships with the elements you need to quadruple your conversions like a professional marketer.
+Thrive Suite offers you a visual page builder and lead generation in one package.
+Instead of just offering you the tools to create a website, Thrive Suite ships with the elements you need to quadruple your conversions like a professional marketer.

-Thrive Architect is a premium plugin that doesn’t come with a free version.
+Thrive Suite is a premium tool that doesn’t come with a free version.
 It offers a simple single plan, paid either yearly or quarterly.

-- Thrive Membership – $19 per month paid annually for 25 websites.
-The plan offers you access to all Thrive Themes products, all features, unlimited updates and unlimited support.
+- Thrive Suite Membership – $90 per quarter or $228 per year.
+The membership offers you access to all Thrive Themes products, all features, unlimited updates and unlimited support.

-With Thrive Architect, you can get rid of many plugins, including shortcode plugins, Click-To-Tweet sharing plugins, contact form plugins, font icon plugins, table builder plugins, and animation plugins, among others.
+With Thrive Suite, you can get rid of many plugins, including shortcode plugins, Click-To-Tweet sharing plugins, contact form plugins, font icon plugins, table builder plugins, and animation plugins, among others.